Residential Recycling

 Collections

-• Place the cart at curbside for collection with the arrow on the lid and the lift bar facing the street.
+• Place the cart at the curbside for collection with the arrow on the lid and the lift bar facing the street.

 • When placing the cart at the curb, nothing should be in front of or immediately beside the cart